An Empirical Study of Fault Localization in Python Programs: Experimental Design

 \paragraph{Bug kind.} The information used by each fault localization technique naturally captures the behavior of different \emph{kinds} of faults.
 Stack trace fault localization analyzes the call stack after a program terminates with a crash; predicate switching targets branching conditions as program entities to perform fault localization; and MBFL crucially relies on the analysis of mutants to track suspicious locations.

 Correspondingly, we classify a bug $b = \langle p_b^-, p_b^+, F_b, P_b \rangle$ as:

 \begin{description} \item[Crashing] bug if any failing test in $F_b$ terminates abruptly with an unexpected uncaught exception. \item[Predicate] bug if any faulty entity in the ground truth $\truth(b)$ includes a branching predicate (such as an \Py{if} or \Py{while} condition). \item[Mutable] bug if any of the mutants generated by MBFL's mutation operators mutates any locations in the ground truth $\truth(b)$.
-Precisely, a bug $b$'s \emph{mutability} is the percentage of all mutants of $p_b^-$ that mutate locations in $\truth(b)$; and $b$ is mutable if its mutability is greater than zero. \end{description} The notion of crashing and predicate bugs is from Zou et al.~\cite{Zou:2021}, whereas we introduced the notion of mutable bug to try to capture scenarios where MBFL techniques have a fighting chance to correctly localize bugs.
+Precisely, a bug $b$'s \emph{mutability} is the percentage of all mutants of $p_b^-$ that mutate locations in $\truth(b)$; and $b$ is mutable if its mutability is greater than zero. \end{description} The notion of crashing and predicate bugs is from Zou et al.~\cite{Zou:2021}.